yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

       name: Galaxy Main
     - server: https://usegalaxy.org.au/
       name: Galaxy AU
   support:
     platform: Slack

 program:
   - section: "Monday: Introduction"
+    description: |
-    description: You will start the the week on your own time by watching videos and/or following the text-based tutorials provided in the program below.
-There are no live sessions, so you can determine your own schedule.
+        You will start the week on your local time by watching videos and/or following the text-based tutorials in the program below.
+There are no live sessions, so you can determine your schedule.
         A large team of instructors is available on Slack to answer your questions 24/7!
 Enjoy!

   - section: "Galaxy introduction"
     subsection: true